 Best bit of advice from Scott’s Nan was to bring a small sewing kit with me on the day.
 And we ended up using it when we found a loose piece of lace on my dress and had to trim it off.
 Hence why she is wielding a pair of scissors!

-Geez Louise I struggled with this.
+I struggled with this.
 I am not a make-up person at all.
 But I thought seeing as it was our wedding day perhaps I should wear some foundation because that’s what brides do.
 I went to a couple of makeup counters and they created a “natural look” for me.
 I didn’t look like me at all!
 These places are not good for your self esteem; they point out every bloody imperfection on your face!!
 So I decided I didn’t want any face goop… or any more self esteem bashing.
-In the end we did all our own makeup and just wore what we were happy with — which was a naked face for me.
+In the end we did all our own makeup and just wore what we were happy with — which was a naked face and a lick of blusher and mascara for me.

 The first ‘something’

 We kept our first dance replacement top secret until the day; a first game.
 It was a two player game of Taiko Drum Master (we had better music than this example).
 Two players compete with plastic drums, drumming a beat to Japanese music on screen.
 Sounds easy but it’s actually really intense!
-We borrowed a Wii, bought a projector screen and sourced two Wii Taiko drums.
+We borrowed a Wii, bought a projector, sourced two Wii Taiko drums and practiced for 3 weeks.
 We had an absolute blast!!
 I won by the way! *tries not to look too smug*

 Scott worked really hard making a Raspberry Pi powered photobooth for the evening.
 We bought a load of props including an inflatable shark, glasses, moustaches and a wig.
 This is Bronti, he’s been with us for quite a few years.